Misterblue/misterblue.github.io/programming/herbal/index.md

 This viewer architecture works for everything from 3D headsets to phones to desktops.
-It is useful for uses including education, entertainment, training, and gaming.
+It is useful for education, entertainment, training, and gaming.

 After reading this document you will understand how existing world simulations ([OpenSimulator], [High Fidelity], [Sirikata], to name a few) as well as existing augmented reality systems (ADD SOME HERE) can be connected to a single 3D view.

-This article describes the general concepts and architecture while more detailed and focused documents will be created for the different components of the system.
+General concepts and architecture are described here.
+More detailed and focused documents will be created for the implementation details.

 ## The Pieces

-The world a 3D views needs to fit into has many, many sources of 3D content.
 There are many virtual worlds to explore and, for augmented reality, there are many companies all wanting to own and control the sources of information.